British Steam merchant

 |Notes on event|

 The abandoned and burning Oregon (Master Stanley Edmondson) was sunk by two coups de grâce at 15.47 and 16.29 hours after being spotted by U-438 at 13.48 hours.
-Two crew members were lost.
-The master, 29 crew members, six gunner and one passenger (DBS) were picked up by HMS Dianthus (K 95) (LtCdr C.E.
+One crew member and one gunner were lost.
+The master, 29 crew members, five gunner and one passenger (DBS) were picked up by HMS Dianthus (K 95) (LtCdr C.E.
 Bridgman, RNR) and three crew members by HMS Nasturtium (K 107) (Lt C.D.
 Smith, DSC, RNR) and landed at Liverpool on 14 August.

 |On board||We have details of 2 people who were on board.|